As a Floridian, I am very familiar with some of the best spots to dine, play, and stay in Florida.

 The history of the city of St. Augustine stretches over four hundred and fifty years, making it a great place to vacation for anyone interested in Florida's past and colonial-era living.
-Since I enjoy history, I was glad when the opportunity arose for my mother and I to spend a few days there exploring the city.
+Since I enjoy history, I was glad when the opportunity arose for my mother and me to spend a few days there exploring the city.
 St. Augustine is situated beautifully along the breezy Atlantic coast of Florida, a fact which adds to its appeal as a vacation spot.

 We stayed on the mainland by Matanzas Bay, giving us easy access to all of the sights both in the city and on Anastasia Island across the bay.
 The most memorable part of St. Augustine is the pedestrian-friendly old city.
-Walking through the narrow streets full of buildings dating back a hundred years or more gave my mother and I the feeling of being transported back to an era when life was quieter and less rushed.
+Walking through the narrow streets full of buildings dating back a hundred years or more gave my mother and me the feeling of being transported back to an era when life was quieter and less rushed.

 When to Visit

 The fall and early winter can be nice as well, but the weather can be a little more unpredictable during those months; it can be hot late into the fall, or there can be a sudden cold snap that sends temperatures down into the thirties or forties during the early winter.

-In the late winter and springtime the weather is less likely to be subject to this uncertainty, and one does not have to worry about hurricanes.
-The one drawback is that this time is the height of the tourist season, so the city may be more crowded and lodging prices most likely will be higher than during the rest of the year.
+In the late winter and springtime, the weather is less likely to be subject to this uncertainty, and one does not have to worry about hurricanes.
+The main drawback is that this time is the height of the tourist season, so the city may be more crowded, and lodging prices most likely will be higher than during the rest of the year.
 My mother and I went in early May, and the city had a lot of visitors, but not too many visitors.

-We were there during the week, which also made a difference; the only crowds we had to deal with were a few school groups on field trips at the Castillo and the Spanish Quarter.
+We were there during the middle of the week, which also made a difference; the only crowds we had to deal with were a few school groups on field trips at the Castillo and the Spanish Quarter.